Exact Rotating Wave Approximation: Kick Operators for non-Smooth Drives

-Note that the kick operator, like our effective Hamiltonian, has no explicit dependence on the parameter $n$, which in the present section specifies the interval (\ref{nthInterval}) enclosing the time that the discontinuity occurs.
-This can be related to the fact that in the above discussion we can shift the interval (\ref{nthInterval}) to the fundamental Magnus interval (\ref{fundamental}), thus removing the parameter $n$ from the equations (\ref{OmegaA})-(\ref{OmegaD}).
-The required transformation parallels that carried out in Eq.~(\ref{n->0}).
-Also note that from the construction of the kick operator it follows directly that $K_j = 0$ if the discontinuity coincides with the edge of the Magnus interval (\ref{nthInterval}), or if $t_d = t_0 + n t_c$ for some integer $n$.
+We note that an interesting situation occurs when the time of divergence coincides with the edge of a Magnus interval (\ref{nthInterval}), i.e., if $t_d = t_0 + n t_c$ for an integer $n$.
+In such a case the above derivation of the kick operators turns trivial, starting with the construction of the anterior and posterior intervals and the corresponding envelope functions $H_1^{\lessgtr}$ and Hamiltonians $\H_{\rot}^\lessgtr$ and $\H_{\eff}^\lessgtr$ [cf.~Eqs.~(\ref{anterior})-(\ref{piecewiseHeff})].
+As a consequence, the kick operator $K_j(t_d = t_0 + n t_c; t_0) = 0$ vanishes.
+[This is reflected by the fact that $K_j^{(1)}$ and $K_j^{(2)}$, given above explicitly, vanish for this case, since $t_d = t_0 + n t_c$ implies $\beta_d = \beta_0 \pmod{2\pi}$.]
+The total number of nontrivial kick operators may thus be minimized by an appropriate choice of the gauge parameter $\beta_0$.

-We have thus given a construction that allows us to compute the stroboscopic time evolution for relatively generic Hamiltonians.
-The generator of the time evolution operator is given by a sum of the effective Hamiltonians defined via piecewise analytic envelope functions, such as those in Eq.~(\ref{piecewiseHeff}), and impulse operators $i K_{j} \delta(t-t_d)$ for the $j$th discontinuity, where $K_j$ is the kick operator (\ref{K}).
-For example, in the case of the envelope function of Fig.~\ref{fig:jumpop-trace}(a) the combined effective Hamiltonian reads
+In this section we have thus extended our theory for restricted drives, whose slowly varying amplitude functions are completely smooth, to more generic amplitude functions that fulfill the generalized assumption (\ref{assumption2}).
+The generator of the time evolution operator, given in Eq.~(\ref{Heff_generic}), is a sum of the smooth parts of the effective Hamiltonians, defined via piecewise smooth envelopes and obtained using the recursive procedure derived in Sec.~\ref{effectiveH}, and kick operators $i K_{j}(t_d; t_0) \delta(t-t_d)$ for the $j$th discontinuity, where $K_j$ is given by Eq.~(\ref{K}).
+For example, in the case of the envelope shown in Fig.~\ref{fig:jumpop-trace}(a) the combined effective Hamiltonian reads

+Here we have taken into account the fact that the envelope for times $t\in[0, t_\gate/2]$ is constant, so that for this interval the effective Hamiltonian is independent of the current time $t$.